The Kanga-XT is the carrier that bridges the gap between toddler and big kid.

 I've had many people ask about a carrier that will be able to grow with their child after they are too big for the Kanga-J. If this is you, this is your carrier!

 Since the sides of the XT are only 16" tall, children who are just beginning to grow out of the 15" Kanga-X2 will be able to ride easily with their arms out.
 This creates less strain on the adult's shoulder's and back since their arms are not pulling on the sides of the carrier.
-Because the Kanga-XT is rated for 45 lbs, one could easily use their Kanga-XT from around 12-14 months (depending on the height of the child) until that child was 3 years old and beyond.
+One could easily use their Kanga-XT from around 12-14 months (depending on the height of the child) until that child was 3 years old and beyond.

 Talk about more "Bang for your Buck!".